New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Medicare's Open Enrollment Period — which runs from October 15 through December 7 — is your annual opportunity to switch your current Medicare health and prescription drug plans to ones that better suit your needs.
-Just in time for Open Enrollment, 2024 Medicare premiums, deductibles, and other costs have been announced, and surprisingly, some of these costs are lower than they were last year.
+Medicare premiums, deductibles, and other costs for 2026 have been announced -- and comparing plans during Open Enrollment remains one of the most important steps a retiree can take to control healthcare costs.

 During Open Enrollment, you can: